Skip to product information

 Day 0 – Welcome to Limestone Paradise

 Touch down in Monterrey and let the adventure begin.
-We recommend arriving at Monterrey International Airport between 1:00–3:00 pm.
+We recommend arriving at Monterrey International Airport between 1:00–3:00 pm on December 3.
 A shared group pickup will be waiting during this window to get everyone out of the city and straight toward the canyon.

 From airport chaos to canyon calm, we’ll roll together to La Posada campground, our home base for the week.
 This is where you’ll meet the Squatch Bus — our fully converted school bus and your home on wheels.
 It’s our kitchen, gear hub, cozy bunkhouse, and post-climb hangout zone, all rolled into one big yellow unit of awesome.